Last Updated on 14 January 2026 by Cycloscope

 Kep, Cambodia – visiting the ghost villas

-As the tropical dream of a French wealthy class, pretending to be adventurous for just being a colonist, Kep-sur-mer was founded in 1908 as a resort town where once were a few fishermen huts.
-Kep was a daring experiment, the vanguard of a new Cambodia, the display of the avant-garde of the most modern, or modernist, country in South East Asia.
+As the tropical dream of a wealthy French class, pretending to be adventurous just for being colonists, Kep-sur-mer was founded in 1908 as a resort town where a few fishermen’s huts once stood.

-Here King Sihanouk let loose his fantasy of a great Khmer nation, guiding light for a cultural renaissance of Indochina, in a recently independent Cambodia (1953), still de facto under the rule of a foreign nation.
+Here, King Sihanouk let loose his fantasy of a great Khmer nation, a guiding light for a cultural renaissance of Indochina, in newly independent Cambodia (1953), still de facto under the rule of a foreign power.

-New Khmer Architecture, that was the name of the experiment, a melting-pot of western modernist ideas from Bauhaus, Richard Neutra and Le Corbusier and traditional Khmer architecture.
-Stilted houses with impossible stairs, wide windows with bizarre geometries, wide porches, and terraces.
+New Khmer Architecture, the name of the experiment, is a melting pot of Western modernist ideas from the Bauhaus, Richard Neutra, and Le Corbusier, and traditional Khmer architecture—stilted houses with impossible stairs, expansive windows with bizarre geometries, wide porches, and terraces.

 Sihanouk and Molyvann

-So many critics may be moved towards Sihanouk, and he certainly made many mistakes, acting naive and being egocentric.
+So many critics may be drawn to Sihanouk, and he certainly made many mistakes, acting naively and egocentrically.

-But nevertheless, he was in some way an enlightened king, with a genuine passion for arts and creativity, and in his own mistaken way, he always aimed for the better good of the nation, giving great spaces and resources to artists and creative people.
+Nevertheless, he was, in some ways, an enlightened king, with a genuine passion for the arts and creativity, and, in his own mistaken way, he always aimed for the nation’s good, providing ample space and resources for artists and creative people.

 The Khmer Rouge years

-During the Khmer Rouge years, havoc fell upon Kep, a symbol of everything the Cambodian communists were fighting against; wealth, literacy, western influence, leisure.
+During the Khmer Rouge years, havoc fell upon Kep, a symbol of everything the Cambodian communists were fighting against: wealth, literacy, western influence, and leisure.

-Nowadays some are unmissable, still lining the boulevard where Catherine Deneuve drove her Cadillac during les annĂ©es d’or.
+Nowadays, some are unmissable, still lining the boulevard where Catherine Deneuve drove her Cadillac during les années d’or.

-Some others instead, have been occupied by poor families, buffaloes eating the wet grass, clothes hanged outside glassless windows, children playing with handmade toys.
-Some more had been bought by wealthy people and are undergoing restoration.
+Some others, instead, have been occupied by poor families, buffaloes eating the wet grass, clothes hung outside glassless windows, and children playing with handmade toys.
+Some more have been bought by wealthy people and are undergoing restoration.

 The Modern Kep

-Nowadays Kep is a renewed promise, white sand has been brought from the islands to make up a fake but nice beach, new roads are being built and new resorts open.
+Nowadays, Kep is a renewed promise: white sand has been brought in from the islands to create a fake but lovely beach, new roads are being built, and new resorts are opening.

-Many lazy restaurants, where to eat while laying on hammocks, line the long seafront, and the market attracts locals and foreigners for its famous crabs.
+Many lazy restaurants, where to eat while lying on hammocks, line the long seafront, and the market attracts locals and foreigners for its famous crabs.

-Everything is so spread away, far from everything else, that makes it seem this town has great ambitions, to become something big, to fill all this void.
+Everything is so spread away, far from everything else, which makes it seem this town has grand ambitions, to become something big, to fill all this void.
 A quest to be South East Asia’s Saint Tropez.
 Godspeed.

 A trip to Kep is a dip in Cambodian history, in the tragedy of his fallen grandeur, the tale of a bright future that never came true.